jts272/pp5-retro-replay/README.md

 ![Order history list page multiples](docs/images/features/order-history-list-multiple.png)

 This list grows as orders are added.
-Here shows the orders placed for a different user.
+Here are the orders placed for a different user.

 ### Order history detail page

 ![Order history detail page](docs/images/features/order-history-detail.png)

-Here is the full report of the order, in the form of an itemized bill, with shipping information
+Here is the full report of the order, in the form of an itemized bill, with shipping information.

 ### Saved addresses - none